Grsmto/simplebar/README.md

 ####wrapContent

 By default TrackpadScrollEmulator requires minimal markup, as shown above.
 When initialized it will wrap the `tse-content`element in a div with the class `tse-scroll-content`.
-If you prefer to include this wrapper element directly in your markup you can switch the default behaviour off by setting the wrapContent option to `false`:
+If you prefer to include this wrapper element directly in your markup you can switch the default behaviour off by setting the `wrapContent` option to `false`:

-    $('wrapper').TrackpadScrollEmulator({wrapContent: false});
+    $('wrapper').TrackpadScrollEmulator({ wrapContent: false });

 Default value is `true`

 ####autoHide

-By default TrackpadScrollEmulator has default osx behaviour that automatically hide scrollbar if user is not scrolling.
-But as osx, you have the option to disable it if you find hard to know if content is scrollable or not.
+By default TrackpadScrollEmulator automatically hides the scrollbar if the user is not scrolling.
+You can make the scrollbar always visible by setting the `autoHide` option to `false`:

+    $('wrapper').TrackpadScrollEmulator({ autoHide: false });

 Default value is `true`